Pin It!

 • 1/3 cup berries of choice, or more banana (I actually used 1 full cup of sliced strawberries.
 The resulting bread was extremely gooey, but I loved it that way!)

 Preheat oven to 350 F. Combine dry ingredients, and mix well.
 In a separate bowl, combine wet ingredients and mix into dry.
 (Mix by hand, and don’t overmix.)
-Pour into a greased loaf pan and cook for around 50 minutes.
+Pour into a greased loaf pan and cook for 35-50 minutes, depending on how gooey you want it.
 (Tip: If the top is cooked but the inside is still gooey, put tin foil over the top and continue to cook.)
+After removing from the oven, let cool for ten minutes before slicing.
+After the first day, this bread is best stored in the fridge.
+Or cut into slices and freeze for later.

-Nutrition Info at a Glance:
+Nutrition Information at a Glance:

 • 130 calories